trokster/tagQuery/README.md

 Creates hierarchy from initial query and # of tag occurence

 __Behavior__:
-- You feed it a list of objects with tags
+- You feed it a query and a list of objects with tags
 - tagQuery(\<query\>, [ \<objs\> ])

 - Query is of the form: